trezor/trezor-suite/packages/transport/packages/transport/trezor-link/trezor-link/README.md

 Notes
 ---
-We are transpiling to JS that runs on chrome >= 49 and node >= 5, since it doesn't run anywhere else anyway and there is no need to transpile to the other environments.
-If you have a reason why to transpile to anything else (older node / other browser), just write a github issue!
+We are transpiling to JS that runs on chrome >= 49 and node >= 5, since there is right now no need to transpile to anything "lower".
+If you have a reason why to transpile to anything else (older node / es2015 / ...), just write a github issue!

 Source is annotated with Flow types, so it's more obvious what is going on from source code.